 Abstract: Time perspective (TP) refers to a habitual way that individuals think of time.
 For instance, individuals with a future TP habitually think and prepare for the future.
 Future TP has been linked with creativity.
 This study examines future TP and self-ratings of creativity across five domains.
 Regression analyses found that future TP predicted self-ratings of scholarly creativity (R2 = .07), artistic creativity (R2 = .06), and self/everyday creativity (R2 = .10).
 Future TP, however, did not predict self-ratings of performance creativity, nor mechanical/scientific creativity.
 Further research should explore the influence of future TP in combination with other factors on creativity.
-Further research should also study the influence of future TP on actual creative contributions across domains of creativity.
 Several sex differences on ratings of past-negative TP and mechanical/scientific creativity are also discussed, as well as one ethnic difference on performance creativity.